How to become a Chinese Translator?

 Your writing, editing, and grammar skills will improve, and your vocabulary will also increase.

-You will learn different aspects of Chinese, cultural sensitivity, and industry-specific facts.
+You will learn about different aspects of Chinese culture, cultural sensitivity, and industry-specific facts.

 You build your client base, approach customers, and manage timetables.
-And you also know how to juggle several projects at the same time.
+You also know how to juggle multiple projects simultaneously.

-Being technically savvy about digital products is helpful because you will need to know technical details and how to operate various apps and software for your job.
+Being technically savvy with digital products is helpful because you will need to understand technical details and operate various apps and software for your job.

 Disadvantages of a translator